HathorNetwork/hathor-wallet/QA.md

     1. Must see an error that the output is already spent.

 1. **Late backup**
+    1. Reset the wallet and close it.
+    1. Open the wallet with the parameters `--unsafe-mode --debug`.
+    1. Click on the application menu Debug > Open Dev Tools.
+Then type `localStorage.clear()`.
+This is to simulate a fresh install of the app.
-    1. Reset wallet and start a new one without doing backup.
+    1. Close and open the wallet again and start a new wallet one without doing backup.
 It must show a yellow warning saying a backup must be done.
     1. Do the backup (following procedures in the 'Initialization' tests).
 The backup message has to disappear.

 1. **Hardware wallet initialization**